 10. Use Baby Food as an Activity

 For toddlers and babies old enough to enjoy solid snacks, eating food on a plane is an all-consuming activity on par with watching an iPad.
 If a baby is tired of listening to books or playing games, break out the Cheerios and let them concentrate on eating ⏤ and on picking the Cheerios off the sanitized tray table ⏤ for a bit.
 Will the Cheerios get everywhere?
-Sure.
-But it beats a crying baby and a section full of angry passengers.
+Most definitely.
+But a little clean up sure beats a crying baby and a section full of angry passengers.
 In fact, the added bonus of eating as an activity is that the kids’ mouths are too full to yell or cry.

 11. Bring Cheap Toys